Credit categories

 Benefits

 Actively curbing potent greenhouse gas emissions where they otherwise would occur is one of the most effective actions we can take today.
-Avoided emissions from this category are typically irreversible, and it’s often straightforward to quantify the exact amount of CO2 emissions avoided through project activity.
+Avoided emissions from this category are typically irreversible, and it’s often straightforward to measure the exact amount of CO2 emissions avoided through project activity.

 Challenges

-Oxford Type II
+Oxford Category II

 Example projects

-Manoa Avoided Deforestation
+Manoa

 Brazil